MarcoVando/AHKbatteryAllert/README.md

 # AHKbatteryAllert
 Auto Hot Key script for displaying an allert message when device has reached a crtical level of battery charge.
-This way it's easier to prolonge battery life avoid long (and useles) charging sessions
+This way it's easier to prolonge battery life avoid long (and useless) charging sessions

 # Installation
 - Download AHKScript from here: https://www.autohotkey.com/